Lazy-Solutions/AdvancedSceneManager/README.md

 Collections can contain gameplay scenes, UI scenes, managers, lighting scenes, or any other scenes that need to work together.

-ASM also supports [persistent scenes](/docs/guides/models/Scenes.md#persistent-scenes), allowing selected scenes to remain loaded while other scenes are changed.
+Advanced Scene Manager also supports [persistent scenes](/docs/guides/models/Scenes.md#persistent-scenes), allowing selected scenes to remain loaded while other scenes are changed.

-For projects using additive scene loading, ASM provides a clearer way to manage relationships between scenes instead of relying on scattered loading scripts and project-specific solutions.
+For projects using additive scene loading, Advanced Scene Manager provides a clearer way to manage relationships between scenes instead of relying on scattered loading scripts and project-specific solutions.

 ## Getting Started

 New to Advanced Scene Manager?
-Start with the [Quick Start Guide](/docs/guides/Quick-start.md) to learn how to set up ASM in your Unity project.
+Start with the [Quick Start Guide](/docs/guides/Quick-start.md) to learn how to set up Advanced Scene Manager in your Unity project.

 If you are using [Flow Editor](/flow), you can follow the [Flow Editor Getting Started Guide](/flow/Getting-Started.md) to learn how to create visual scene setups.